 Never Ignore a Safety Recall Notice

 Auto recalls are issued for a very important reason.
 Your safety.
-Vehicles that have safety defects create a serious danger to people driving along with others surrounding them.
-Such defects can lead to serious car crashes that may result in catastrophic injuries including death.
+Vehicles with safety defects create a danger to people driving along with others surrounding them.
+Such defects can lead to serious car crashes that may result in catastrophic injuries, including death.
 The worst decision you can make after you are aware that your vehicle has a recall is to ignore the warning or procrastinate in fixing the issue.
-You will be putting yourself, your passengers and other drivers on the road in danger.
+You will be putting yourself, your passengers, and other drivers on the road in danger.

 How The Carlson Law Firm Can Help

 It can be stressful to learn that your vehicle is part of a safety defect auto recall.
 What is even more stressful is not finding out or receiving a warning of a potential safety defect your vehicle may have until you have suffered injuries because of it.